Alberton railway station, Victoria

-Alberton was a railway station on the South Gippsland line, which originally terminated at Port Albert in South Gippsland, Victoria.
+Alberton was a railway station on the South Gippsland railway line, which originally terminated at Port Albert in South Gippsland, Victoria.
 The station was opened on 13 January 1892, and closed on 6 June 1981.
-Alberton was the junction for the extension of the South Gippsland line to Woodside in the early 1920s.
+Alberton was the junction for the extension of the South Gippsland railway line to Woodside in the early 1920s.
 The line between Alberton and Port Albert closed in the 1940s.